monkbroc/neopixel-saleae/README.md

 ## Next steps

-1. The signal doesn't properly reset after 50us (the last byte continue forever).
+1. The signal doesn't properly reset after 50us (the last byte continues forever).
+2. Provide test data for use in developing the protocol decoder as recommended in the Saleae documentation.
+3. Group the bytes into 24-bit groups and show the actual LED color!
-2. Provide releases pre-built for the major OSes.
+4. Provide releases pre-built for the major OSes.

 ## License